mzollin/qr-pirate/README.md

 The balance of the wallet associated with each found private key will be output on the terminal.

 ## Details
-You can use the qrpirate.sh bash script to automate the whole process from search keyword input to private key output, or use the qrcrawler.py and qr2key.py tools on their own.
-The bash script automates the following steps:
+You can use the qrpirate.sh bash script to automate the whole process from search keyword input to private key output, or use the qrcrawler.py and qr2key.py tools on their own. <b>The bash script automates the following steps:</b>

 1. Call qrcrawler.py with the provided search keywords as an argument to crawl google, bing and baidu for images.
 They will be downloaded to a qrbooty folder with subfolders for every search engine.